Wellington, New South Wales: Climate

-Wellington has a subtropical climate (Cfa) with long, very hot summers and cool winters, and uniform rainfall throughout the year.
-The city is rather sunny, getting 138.1 clear days annually.
-In January, the average minimum temperature in the city is 16.9 °C and the average maximum is 32.9 °C, while in July the average minimum is 2.2 °C and the average maximum is 15.2 °C.
+Wellington possesses a humid subtropical climate (Köppen: Cfa), with hot summers and cool winters.
+Average maxima vary from 33.0 C in January to 15.3 C in July, while average minima fluctuate between 17.1 C in January and 2.2 C in July.
+Annual precipitation is moderately low (averaging 620.1 mm), and is spread across 76.4 precipitation days.
+The town is rather sunny, experiencing 138.1 clear days and 91.9 cloudy days per annum.
+Extreme temperatures have ranged from 45.0 C on 11 February 2017 to -5.7 C on 25 June 1971 and on 20 July 1982.

 Transport links

-Welington station is served by a daily NSW TrainLink XPT service which runs between Sydney and Dubbo.
+Wellington station is served by a daily NSW TrainLink XPT service which runs between Sydney and Dubbo.

-The closest commercial airport is that of Dubbo.
-QantasLink and Regional Express service the airport three-five times daily from Sydney.
-A small airport (Bondangora Airport) for private planes exists twelve kilometres east of Wellington.
+The closest commercial airport is Dubbo Regional Airport.
+QantasLink and Rex Airlines service the airport three-five times daily from Sydney.
+Bodangora Airport for general aviation aircraft is located twelve kilometres east of Wellington.

 Ogden's Coaches operates return services to Dubbo, with one extending to Narromine as a through-routed service with the Narromine link.

 Nearby attractions

 Lake Burrendong, a man-made lake, is located 30 kilometres south of the city.
 Its capacity is three and a half times that of Sydney Harbour and supplies water for irrigation schemes downstream.
 It is also a popular location for anglers, sailors and water skiers.
-Burrendong Arboretum is a sanctuary for endangered Australian flora and covers 1.60 km².
+Burrendong Arboretum is a sanctuary for endangered Australian flora and covers 1.60 km2.

 The nearby Wellington Caves feature the Cathedral Cave with the massive Altar Rock and has a viewable underground river running at the bottom.
 Immediately to the East of the cityship lies the Catombal Range with magnificent bushwalks in and around Mt Arthur and Mt Wellesley.

 The Wellington Boot, a country racing festival is held in March and April annually.
 The Bell River Wine Estate is nearby.